Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 1. Docker containers

-Below here you can see the docker containers i made for my project.
-These are all the microservices i am currenlty using for my webshop.
-Now that i made these containers i can deploy them easily.
+Below here you can see the docker containers I made for my project.
+These are all the microservices I am currenlty using for my webshop.
+Now that I made these containers i can deploy them easily.
 Further benefits are:

 - The ability to run multiple processes and apps separately from one another to make better use of my infrastructure.
 - Container tools, including Docker, provide an image-based deployment model.
 This makes it easy to share an application, or set of services, with all of their dependencies across multiple environments
 - Docker automates deploying the application (or combined sets of processes that make up an app) inside this container environment.

 Here is also a quick step by step tutorial for making a Docker container in springboot (terminal)